cvs-health/testilo/README.md

 This procedure has some preconditions:
 - The digest proc is compatible with the score proc that scored the report.
 - The filename extension is `.json`.
-- Testile can find the report file(s) in the directory whose relative path (relative to the project directory of Testilo) is the value of the `REPORTDIR_SCORED` environment variable.
+- Testilo can find the scored report file(s) in the directory whose relative path (relative to the project directory of Testilo) is the value of the `REPORTDIR_SCORED` environment variable.
 - Testilo can read in the `REPORTDIR_SCORED` directory.
 - There is a `REPORTDIR_DIGESTED` environment variable, whose value is the relative path of a directory that Testilo can write to.
 - The `procs/digest` directory contains a subdirectory named `xyz`, which in turn contains files named `index.html` and `index.js`.